Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Folding dynamics, pathways, and evolution

 to be the average folding time given in Eq.~\eqref{eq:mean_fpt} from the non-bonded state $u$ to the folded state $f$.
 The most favorable choice of interaction energies for a fixed ratio of $P_u / P_f$ is determined by minimizing the loss function ${\cal L}$ with respect to the $n_s - 2$ adjustable interaction energies.
+Additionally, the optimization is constrained such that no intermediate state $i$ is substantially populated by including the inequality condition $P_i / P_f \leq 0.005$ to maintain the dominance of the native population.
+Many choices of selective pressure, defined by the loss function and constraints, are possible and relevant for other types of proteins with different functionality.
 Note that the gradients of the loss function can also be computed analytically from $\vect{\tilde{K}}$, and the probabilities of the configurations can be used to accelerate the minimization of the loss function.
 For the simple loss function in Eq.~\eqref{eq:lossFunction}, the gradients are given by

 and the derivatives of the $\vect{K}$ matrix are